Btntpbs/AI-ComputerVision/README.md

 # AI and Computer Vision Tasks

-This repository contains implementations for Artificial Intelligence and Computer Vision laboratory tasks, focusing on maze-solving algorithms such as Depth-First Search (DFS) and A*.
+This Project created by Caner Olcay And Batın Topbaşoğlu This repository contains implementations for Artificial Intelligence and Computer Vision laboratory tasks, focusing on maze-solving algorithms such as Depth-First Search (DFS) and A*.

 ## Project Description